The Secret of Humility: The Danger of Spiritual Pride and the Mistake of Korach

 And what was the reaction of Moshe Rabbeinu?
 Moshe was certain that the sons of Korach were truly greater than him!
 In fact, if we look deeply, we will see that Moshe and Korach seemingly said the exact same words: Korach said, "I am the true tzaddik and Moshe is the wicked one," and Moshe Rabbeinu, in his humility, said the exact same thing: "Korach is the true tzaddik and I am the wicked one."

-The Midrash relates that Moshe ran to Korach and told him, "If only you would be the High Priest!
-On the contrary, enter the Holy of Holies with the incense; that is my entire desire and will."
-Moshe Rabbeinu wanted the entire Jewish nation to be High Priests.
-If Israel had not sinned with the Golden Calf, every Jew would have been a High Priest, every home would have been the Holy Temple, and the Shechinah (Divine Presence) would have dwelled within every home.
-Moshe Rabbeinu told the Jewish people, "All of my work here is only so that you will be High Priests."
-This is true humility, the absolute opposite of the impurity of pride.
+The Midrash relates that Moshe ran to Korach and said to him, "If only you would be the Kohen Gadol (High Priest)!
+On the contrary, enter the Kodesh HaKodashim (Holy of Holies) with the ketores (incense), this is my entire desire and will."
+Moshe Rabbeinu wanted the entire Jewish people to be Kohanim Gedolim.
+If the Jewish people had not sinned with the Golden Calf, every Jew would have been a Kohen Gadol, every home would have been a Beis HaMikdash (Holy Temple), and the Shechinah (Divine Presence) would have dwelled within every home.
+Moshe Rabbeinu said to the Jewish people, "All of my work here is only so that you will become Kohanim Gedolim."
+This is true humility, the complete opposite of the refuse of arrogance.